delaneymichaelpeter/technology_blog_source/content/articles/Kubernetes/Kubernetes_Minikube.md

 # Add my User (cloud_user) to the docker group so can run docker without sudo
 sudo usermod -aG docker cloud_user

-# Logout then log back in Execute groups again to see if part of the group
+# NOTE: Log Off of Machine then log back in Execute groups again to see if part of the group
 groups

 # See if docker can run without sudo